 In general, the more time spent out of refrigeration, the less storage life your berries will have, so

 - Come to market as early as possible, because the longer they stay in the heat, the more their shelf life can be shortened.

 - Always treat your berries as carefully as you would dairy or fresh seafood items, and transport them home in a temperature controlled bag.

 - Return your berries to refrigeration as promptly as possible, if you are not going to consume them within an hour or two.

 - If you prefer eating your fruit at room temperature, then remove them from the fridge about 30 minutes before you plan to eat them.

-Here’s what we feel you should reasonably expect in terms of keeping time–with prompt refrigeration–of the berries you purchase from Agriberry Farm:
+Here’s what we feel you should reasonably expect in terms of keeping time–after prompt refrigeration–of the berries you purchase from Agriberry Farm:

-Raspberries–Very little shelf life, even under optimum conditions.
-Try to consume your berries within 48 hours of purchase.
-Damp harvest conditions may further decrease their stability, and please ask our opinion at the time of purchase, because it can vary from day-to-day.
+Blackberries, Raspberries and Strawberries–We recommend that you plan to consume your berries within 48 hours of purchase.
+Damp harvest conditions may further decrease their stability, and please ask our market staff’s opinion at the time of purchase, because it can vary from day-to-day.

 Blueberries–We recommend that you “pop the top” on the plastic clam shell container when you get home to allow any condensation to evaporate.
-Ideally, blueberries should last as well as blackberries.
+Ideally, blueberries should last several days.